enzosaracen/ptpatch/README.md

 The different breakpoint types are defined as follows.

-- **address-based**: executes whenever PC reaches the address, specified as a C expression
+- **address-based**: executes whenever PC reaches the address, specified by a C expression
     ```c
     <@ base+0x1234
         // code to execute each time we hit base+0x1234